mrazadar/react-native-mentions-editor/README.md

 **`onHideMentions: function`** This callback will be called when user stop tracking of mention.

 **`placholder: string`** Placholder for empty input.

+**`renderMentionList: function`** If you want to render totally different list.
+You can use this property to provide alternative mention list renderer.

 **`eidtorStyles: object`** This object will contain the overriding styles for different nodes.
 Check the below object to see how you can override styles.